 However, bear in mind that on the newer £20 note, the hologram has been replaced with a holographic strip.
 So there are a number of foil patches which contain alternating holographic images.
 One hologram reveals the image of famous economist, Adam Smith, while the others change between a pound sign and the figure 20.

 This isn’t so handy if you’ve just been given a banknote in a shop, but if you’re really determined to find out whether your note is fake or genuine, put it under ultra-violet light.
 If it's the real deal, its value will appear in bright red and green numbers while the background will be dull in contrast.

-The new £20 note also has bright red and green flecks randomly spread over the front and back of the note.
+The newer £20 and £50 notes also have bright red and green flecks randomly spread over the front and back of the note.

 Use a magnifying glass

 Use a magnifying glass to look closely at the lettering beneath the Queen’s portrait.
 On a genuine note, decorative swirls spell out the value of the note in small letters and numerals.

 What to do if you find a fake

 In an ideal world, you should check every note you’re given as soon as you receive it.
 If it’s a fake, don’t accept it.
 Of course, this isn’t very practical when we’re rushing from shop to shop and it's likely to be difficult to find the time to examine each note in detail.

 However, if, when you get home you have a look through your wallet and discover a fake note, you should take it to the police as soon as possible.
 You will be given a receipt and the banknote will be sent to the Bank of England to be analysed.
 Only if the note is genuine, will you be reimbursed.